FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

 \subsection{Relation to Prior Work}

 The problem of dimension reduction goes back to as early as 1901 when Pearson~\cite{Pearson.1901} aimed at fitting a line to a set of data points.
 Later, Hotelling~\cite{Hotelling.1933} proposed a PCA method for decorrelating and compressing a set of data points by finding their principal components.
-Since then, many iterative methods like power method, orthogonal iterations~\cite{Golub}, Lanczos method~\cite{Lanczos.1950} were proposed to estimate eigenvectors or low dimensional subspaces of symmetric matrices, a class under which covariance matrices fall.
-A stochastic approximation algorithm was proposed by Krasulina in~\cite{krasulina} for the estimation of dominant eigenvector in streaming data case.
+Since then, many iterative methods like power method, orthogonal iterations~\cite{Golub}, Lanczos method~\cite{Lanczos.1950} have been proposed to estimate eigenvectors or low-dimensional subspaces of symmetric matrices, a class under which covariance matrices fall.
+A stochastic approximation algorithm was proposed by Krasulina in~\cite{krasulina} for the estimation of the dominant eigenvector in the streaming data case.
 From the point of view of training neural networks for data compression, an algorithm very similar to Krasulina's method was later proposed by Oja~\cite{oja}, which was then extended for multiple eigenvector estimation by Sanger~\cite{sanger}.
 Both Oja's and Sanger's method were based on the Hebbian learning rule~\cite{Hebb.1949} and it was shown that the weights of an autoencoder trained using this rule converge to the eigenvectors of the input correlation matrix.
 The works in~\cite{yi.tan2005, lv.yi.tan.2007} proved that in deterministic batch settings Oja's rule and the generalized Hebbian rule proposed by Sanger converge to the eigenvectors of a covariance matrix at a linear rate.
-Krasulina's method was also generalized for the estimation of a subspace of dimension greater than one in~\cite{matrix_krasulina2019}, but it does not guarantee convergence to eigenvectors effectively making it a solution for principal subspace analysis only.
+Krasulina's method was also generalized for the estimation of a subspace of dimension greater than one in~\cite{matrix_krasulina2019}, although it only guarantees convergence to the principal subspace, instead of principal components, at a linear rate under the low-rank matrix assumption.